mwcz/clayto-hugo/content/posts/061 - web component icons/index.md

 </center>

 To make it real, I created icon sets for each category, "fab", "far", and "fas".
 They're almost identical to each other, so here's just one example.
-This code creates an icon set named `fas` and sets a base path of `/icons/font-awesome/solid`.
+This code creates an icon set named `fas` and sets a base path of `/icons/font-awesome/solid` (which is where I saved the Font Awesome 'solid' SVGs).

 ```js
 PfeIcon.addIconSet(